-Q1.
 What is unique about your business?

-Here I would expect management teams to describe to me succinctly what’s different about their business compared to their competitors.
-I don’t believe many businesses are unique, but everybody should be able to articulate what their differences are.
-It could be the product; it could be the operational side of things, the route to market or even the delivery.
+“I expect a management team to describe succinctly what’s different about their company, compared with their competitors.
+I don’t believe that many businesses are unique, but everyone should be able to articulate what their differences are.
+It could be the product, but it could also be the operational processes, the route to market or even the delivery.”

-Q2.
-Tell me about the management team?
+Tell me about your management team.

-Here I want to see that I’m dealing with a team and not just an individual who is trying to do everything themselves.
-The team should consist of like-minded, ambitious individuals who are all contributing and recognise the value that they all bring.
-It is also great when they are using external resources such as non-execs and other individuals as the need arises.
-I want to feel that I’m backing a team who will work well together when the unexpected happens.
+“I want to see that I’m dealing with a team and not just an individual who is trying to do everything on their own.
+The team should consist of like-minded, ambitious people who all contribute and who recognise the value that each individual brings.
+It’s also great when a team uses external resources such as non-executive directors, as the need arises.
+I want to feel that I’m backing a group who will work well together when the unexpected happens.”

-This is about recognising that although you’re raising money and you’re growing and developing, it’s likely that your competitors are too – and maybe even faster than you.
-How are you going to ensure that you stay one step ahead?
-How are you going to ensure you maintain whatever advantage you have now, into the future as well?
-I expect management teams to be able to demonstrate that they are thinking about the changing competitive dynamic as well as the changes going on in their own business.
+“This is about recognising that although you’re raising money and developing your business, it’s likely that your rivals are too – and possibly even faster than you.
+How will you ensure that you stay one step ahead?
+How are you going to maintain whatever advantages you currently have?
+I expect management teams to be able to demonstrate that they are thinking about the changing competitive dynamics, as well as the changes occurring in their own firm.”

-Q4.
 How are you going to spend the money?

-A management team should be able to articulate clearly what growth capital is going to be used for and what impact it will have on the growth of their business.
-There should be tangible evidence that the money being spent that way will deliver the results that they are forecasting.
+“A management team should be able to articulate clearly how they plan to use growth capital and what impact they expect it to have on their business.
+They should be able to provide evidence that spending the money in the way they intend will deliver the results that they are forecasting.”

-Q5.
 What keeps you awake at night?

-Q6.
 What will you do if your business doesn’t grow as fast as you plan?

-Most, if not all entrepreneurs are optimistic by nature and will believe their projections to be achievable.
-We want to believe that too but want to know that you have a back up plan or two of what actions you will take if it doesn’t turn out to be quite as you forecast.
+“Most, if not all, entrepreneurs are optimistic by nature and believe that their projections are achievable.
+We want to believe this, too, but we also want to know that a management team has a back-up plan or two, comprising the actions they will take if their forecasts don’t quite come off.”

-Q7.
 What are your ambitions for the business?

-This demonstrates what they personally want to achieve, what they want the business to achieve and how that correlates with their deck.
-This gives us an idea of their personal drivers.
-In the initial meeting, it’s all about belief.
-The most important sentiment to leave your investor with is having them want to back you and want to believe that you are the sort of team that can identify opportunities & risks, adapt and modify the business plan to achieve the overall goal.
+“This question reveals what individuals want to achieve and what they want the company to achieve, and how this correlates with their deck.
+It gives me an idea of what drives them.
+In the first meeting, it’s all about belief: the key is to leave your potential investor feeling that they want to back you, and believing that your team can identify opportunities and risks, as well as adapt and modify your business plan to achieve the overall goal.”